wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     !!! info
         Opening the Web Editor may take a little while if you are a first-time user.

-2. Remove the resource that is configured by default for the REST API by by clicking its **Delete** icon.
+2. Remove the resource that is configured by default for the REST API by clicking its **Delete** icon.

    ![Delete resource](../assets/img/tutorials/rest-api/delete-resource.png){.cInlineImage-half}